ManlyMarco/AI-HF_Patch/README.md

 ![preview](https://user-images.githubusercontent.com/39247311/97201361-a84a6f00-17b2-11eb-8ddf-7328d24ad05c.png)
 # HF Patch for AI-Syoujyo / AI-Shoujo / AI-Girl!
 A patch for [AI-Shoujo](http://www.illusion.jp/preview/aisyoujyo/index.php) with all free updates, fan-made English translations and essential mods.
 It will allow you to load all character cards and scenes and give you countless gameplay improvements while still keeping the original, uncluttered and clean feel of the game.
 All content is tested and fixed (or removed) as needed before each update.
 HF Patch can repair many common problems, try it if you have issues with your game or mod setup.
-By default, it cleans the game before applying new mods, providing a stable platform for further modding.

-[Read the full HF Patch manual](https://gist.github.com/ManlyMarco/31b78470b8e190686c7ed9686c237e3f) to learn more about what it is, what it does, how to use it, and how to solve common issues.
-Look below for AI-specific information.
+Read the [full HF Patch manual](https://gist.github.com/ManlyMarco/31b78470b8e190686c7ed9686c237e3f) to learn more about what it is, what it does, how to use it, and how to solve common issues.

 HF Patch does not contain the full game, paid expansions or any other pirated content.
 You have to buy the game separately on [Steam](https://store.steampowered.com/app/1250650/AIShoujoAI/) (international version), and on [DLsite](https://www.dlsite.com/pro/work/=/product_id/VJ013003.html) or [DMM](https://dlsoft.dmm.co.jp/detail/illusion_0028/) (Japanese version).
 Once patched, the international version is mostly equal to the Japanese version with the patch installed (some DLC is not supported, but there are built-in English and Chinese translations).